gdepeute/dae.notes/cust.axa.md

 - Feels things are more US-centric
   - Historical data on Paris flooding
   - Air Quality - what about Purple Air
-  - In DA can see the nuclear power plants, but not in DAE
+  - In DA can see the nuclear power plants, but not in DAE, check with Cassie
+    - Undersea cables also in DA but not in DAE